LinkClinton/rainbow-renderer/readme.md

 ## Scene

-Now only support part of `mitsuba` scene format.
+Now only support part of `mitsuba` scene format and part of `pbrt-v3` scene.
 See more in [meta-scene](https://github.com/LinkClinton/meta-scene).
 It is a library to load different scene format.

 ## ThirdParties

 - [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader) : Tiny but powerful single file wavefront obj loader.
+- [tinyply](https://github.com/ddiakopoulos/tinyply) : 🌍 C++11 ply 3d mesh format importer & exporter.
+- [stb_image](https://github.com/nothings/stb) : stb single-file public domain libraries for C/C++.

+`tinyply` is not a package of vcpkg.
+So we have a copy of it in [libraries](./libraries/tinyply).

 ## Gallery